 If it’s true God has plans for me, I want to know what they are.
 Don’t you?

 One way to show God we’re serious about discovering His handwriting on our calendars is to have a calendar consecration.
-I’ve been doing this every December for a decade.
+I’ve been doing this every December for the last 14 years.
 It's always meaningful and powerful.
 Why not join me?

 Here's how to consecrate your calendar: